Narrative and exquisitely carved

 South Gallery, East Section: Swargas and Narakas (Heavens and Hells)

+The entire Heavens and Hells bas-relief depicts 37 swargas and 32 narakas.
+The narakas are much more descriptive than the swargas.
+As you can see from the bottom layer, the punishment of sinners is gory and elaborate.
 Although naraka translates to hell, it is not the hell as understood in the West.
 A naraka is more akin to purgatory because it is not eternal and the sinners can redeem themselves once they pay for their sins.
 In Hindu mythology, sinners are reborn, but not always as human beings.

 In Hindu mythology, Yama is one of the Ashta Dikpalas (guardians of the eight directions) and is responsible for guarding the South, which makes him the lord of the south.
 Therefore, the bas-reliefs related to Yama are in the south gallery.